Travel insurance to Cyprus

 Important information

-All travel insurance excludes cover for known events.
-These are global events that can put you in danger and/or disrupt your travel plans.
-For instance, the Covid-19 pandemic is a recent example of a known event.
+All insurance products exclude cover for known events.
+These are global events that can disrupt travel and/or put you in danger.
+The Covid-19 pandemic is an example of this.

-The exclusion applies if the situation was declared as a 'known event' at the time you bought insurance.
+This exclusion applies if the event was declared as a 'known event' when you bought your insurance.

-Plus if you travel against Foreign, Commonwealth and Development Office (FCDO) advice, your travel insurance won't cover you.
-Nor will you be covered by any policy you have if you don't meet your destination's entry requirements.
+If you travel against Foreign, Commonwealth and Development Office (FCDO) advice, you won't be covered by any travel insurance you buy.
+The same applies if you fail to meet the destination's entry requirements.

 *Correct as of October 2024